foxBMS/foxbms-2/docs/getting-started/workspace.rst

 It is best to use the provided launcher script ``.\fox.ps1 ide`` to open
 |vs-code| as then all environment variables are automatically correctly set.

-If using |fox-py| is not desired the following steps need to be taken into
+If using |fox-cli| is not desired the following steps need to be taken into
 account:

 #.
 All required build tools etc. need to be in path and environment variables